achan1989/SMWDisX/SMW notes/Graphics/Variables/Var PaletteIndexTable.md

 * `PaletteTableUse_Copy` -- TBD
 * `PaletteTableUse_Main` -- TBD

 I think it resets to `PaletteTableUse_Dynamic` in each NMI, and the dynamic table gets cleared.
-See [[UploadPaletteTableToCGRAM]].
+See [[UploadDynamicPalettesAndBackgroundColor]].